How to Embed a Live Website in PowerPoint

 So the first step, is to simply download ClassPoint for free.
 Once you do that, you will gain a toolbar full of presentation tools that enhance audience engagement & your presentation delivery including the Embedded Browser.

 To access the embedded internet browser, enter presentation mode.
-On the bottom of your slide, you will find the ClassPoint toolbar.
-Find the Embedded Browser icon, and click to open Google!
-Now you can search, scroll, add tabs, and navigate the web as you would on any internet browser!
+Running across the bottom of your slides, you will find the ClassPoint toolbar.
+Find the Embedded Browser icon and click it to open Google!
+Now you can search, scroll, add tabs, and navigate the web just as you would on any internet browser!

 3. Bookmark and Pin your favorite sites

-Just like your default internet browser, you can bookmark your favorite websites and even pin them to the home search page for quick access!
-If you are planning on visiting a website during your presentation, head into slideshow mode, paste in your link, bookmark it, and pin it so it’s ready to go with just a click!
+Just like your default internet browser, you can bookmark your favorite websites and pin them to the home search page for quick access!

 4. Insert the webpage and annotate on it

-If you’d like to annotate on information such as a graph, map, image, etc on the webpage, you can!
-Just insert it as a slide, and it will take the page you’re on as an image and add it as a slide in your presentation.
-Annotate on it with ClassPoint’s annotation tools!
-And if you want to go back the browser, just click on the icon on the toolbar, and you’re page will be there right where you left it.
+Next to the address bar on the top right of the internet browser, you can click insert as slide, the page you are on will be added as a slide in your presentation.
+Then Annotate on it with ClassPoint’s inking tools!
+And if you want to go back the browser, just click on the browser icon again, and your page will be there right where you left off.

 If you’d like to learn more about ClassPoint’s Embedded Browser, check out this tutorial video ▶️